-- 1. For the purpose of damage stability calculations, the following extent of ice damage shall be assumed - (a) longitudinal extent 0.045 of upper ice waterline length if centered forward of the point of maximum beam on the waterline, and 0.015 of upper ice waterline length otherwise - (b) depth 760 mm measured normal to the shell over the full extent of the damage and - (c) vertical extent the lesser of 0.2 of upper ice draft, or of longitudinal extent. - (4) location of ice damage from the keel to the level of $1.2d{ice}$ and within L{ice} - (5) the vertical extent of damage may be assumed from the keel to the level of $1.2d{irr}$
+- 1. For the purpose of damage stability calculations, the following extent of ice damage shall be as- - (a) longitudinal extent 0.045 of upper ice waterline length if centered forward of the point of maximum beam on the waterline, and 0.015 of upper ice waterline length otherwise - (b) depth 760 mm measured normal to the shell over the full extent of the damage and - (c) vertical extent the lesser of 0.2 of upper ice draft, or of longitudinal extent. - (4) location of ice damage from the keel to the level of $1.2d{ice}$ and within L{ice} - (5) the vertical extent of damage may be assumed from the keel to the level of $1.2d{io}$

-- 2. When performing damage stability calculations, the number of floodable compartments shall be determined proceeding from the location of the assumed ice damage in Table 3.39. - 3.
+- 2. When performing damage stability calculations, the number of floodable compartments shall be determined proceeding from the location of the assumed ice damage in Table 3.48. - 3.
 Arctic class ships are subject to SOLAS regulation II-1/Part B-1 ~ Part B-4 shall be such that the factor s_i , as defined in SOLAS regulation II-1/7.2, equals 1 for all loading conditions in case of ice damage specified in Par 1, in positions as defined in Par 2. - 4.
-Arctic class ships not subject to Par 3 above shall be in accordance with the damage stability requirements of international conventions developed by IMO Instruments.
+Arctic class ships not subject to Par 3 above shall be in accordance with the damage stability reguirements of international conventions developed by IMO Instruments.

-Table 3.39 Location of ice damage
+Table 3.48 Location of ice damage

-ltem No. Arctic class Location of ice damage mentioned in 504.
+Item No. Arctic class Location of ice damage mentioned in 504.
 1 1 Arctic4 ~ Arctic9 2 Ice strengthened salvage ships with Arctic5 ~ Arctic9 class Anywhere in the ice damage area 3 Ice strengthened ships with Arctic5 and Arctic6 class not mentioned in item 2 Between watertight bulkheads, platforms, decks and plating 1 .
 With the hull length $L_f < 100m$ it is permitted not to comply with the requirements for damage trim and stability where engine room located aft is flooded in case of ice damage.
 4 Ice strengthened ships with Arctic4 class not mentioned in item 2 Between watertight bulkheads, platforms, decks and plating 1 .
 With the hull length $L_f < 125m$ it is permitted not to comply with the requirements for damage trim and stability where engine room located aft is flooded in case of ice damage.
-Note g damage, relative adjacent compartments shall be considered a single floodable compartment whe checking damage stability.
+Note